Sigma Alpha Epsilon: Symbols

-The Levere Memorial Temple
+Levere Memorial Temple

 The fraternity's international headquarters, also known as the Fraternity Service Center, is maintained at the Levere Memorial Temple in Evanston, Illinois.
 The fraternity approved a plan to construct a national headquarters at its 1920 convention and its design was approved at the 1928 convention.
 It was built between mid-1929 and 1930, and was dedicated on December 28, 1930.
-The building was named for member William Levere who left $25,000 dollars in his will to the fraternity.
+The building was named for member William Levere who left $25,000 in his will to the fraternity.